• Musical Theatre student singing

 • Develop autonomy in responding to and creating complex theatrical roles.

-• Must be an Australian citizen, Australian permanent resident or New Zealand citizen.
+• Be an Australian citizen, Australian permanent resident or New Zealand citizen.
 This course does not accept international students.

 • Have reached the age of 18 before the commencement of the course (in some circumstances NIDA may select candidates who turn 18 during their course).